Quasiminimal sets and Plateau's problem with \v{C}ech homological conditions on $C^2$ submanifold: Introduction

-Plateau's problem raised from 18th century, flourish since the middle 20th century.
-The first solution to the Plateau's problem in the classical form came in the early of 1930's by Douglas \cite{Douglas:1931} and Rad\'o \cite{Rado:1930} independently.
-In 1960's, Federer and Fleming \cite{FF:1960} introduced currents, and solved the Plateau's problem as a mass minimizing problem of currents.
-There are simultaneously raised the size minimizing problem of currents.
-However, the problem is till open.
-Contemporaneously, Riefenberg \cite{Reifenberg:1960} considered the Plateau's problem involving homological boundary conditions, and demonstrated the existence of solutions in euclidean spaces when the coefficient group is compactly abelian and when the support of the algebraic boundary is compact and one-dimension lower.
+Plateau's problem raised from the 18th century, has flourished since the middle 20th century.
+The first solution to the Plateau's problem in the classical form came in the early 1930's by Douglas \cite{Douglas:1931} and Rad\'o \cite{Rado:1930} independently.
+In the 1960's, Federer and Fleming \cite{FF:1960} introduced currents, and solved the Plateau's problem as a mass minimization problem of currents.
+There are simultaneously raised the size minimization problem of currents.
+However, the latter is still open.
+Contemporaneously, Riefenberg \cite{Reifenberg:1960} considered the Plateau's problem involving homological boundary conditions, and he demonstrated the existence of solutions in euclidean spaces when the coefficient group is compactly abelian and when the support of the algebraic boundary is compact and one-dimension lower.

-Decades have passed since Riefenberg proposed Plateau's problem with {\v C}ech homological conditions, which was developed by many, and there are indeed a plenty of existence results in standard euclidean spaces, but little is known when we put it on more complicated ambient space, such as euclidean spaces with holes, manifolds or Banach spaces etc. There are several difficulties obstruct its development.
-When we consider a minimizing sequence, if it converges in Hausdorff distance to a set, the limit set is indeed a competitor, but we do not know its mass for the sake of lack of lower semi-continuity for Hausdorff measure in general, so we do not know that the limit set is whether or not a minimizer.
-If we consider that minimal sequence as a sequence of Radon measures, and suppose that it converges to a Radon measure, we automatically get the lower semi-continuity of the total mass, but the hard part is to get the density no less that one for the limit measure.
+Decades have passed since Riefenberg proposed Plateau's problem with {\v C}ech homological conditions, which was developed by many authors in the last few years, and there are indeed plenty of existence results in the standard euclidean spaces, but little is known when we place it in a more complicated ambient space, such as euclidean space with holes, manifold, Hilbert or Banach space etc. There are several difficulties that obstruct its development.
+Indeed, when we consider a minimizing sequence of sets for the Plateau's problem, if it converges in Hausdorff distance to a set, then the limit set is actually a competitor, but the problem is that we do not know its Hausdorff measure on account of lack of lower semi-continuity for the Hausdorff measure in general, so we do not know if the limit set is a minimizer or not.
+We can also take a minimizing sequence of sets, then consider a sequence of Radon measures which is just the restriction of the Hausdorff measure on the minimizing sequence, and suppose that it converges in weak topology to a Radon measure, we automatically get the lower semi-continuity of the total mass, but it is hard to get the density one for the limit measure.

-In this paper, we will consider the Plateau's problem with homological conditions on a manifold of class $C^2$.